weikunhan/persoanl-website/source/blogs/papers_reading/using_spixelfcn_to_generate_the_distinctive_superpixels/index.md

 In my opinion, there are two points I can learn from it:

 * First, using a fully convolutional network to fast generate superpixels by solving primary inefficient issues.
 In the future, I can try to use different deep neural networks to generate superpixels.
 For example, diverse architectures or operators.
 In this paper, the fully convolutional network is a simple encoder-decoder architecture.
 I am surprised that why so many researchers could not think of such a simple idea.
-Most of the time, make complex things more complect may not be a good choice.
+Most of the time, make complicated things more complect may not be the right choice.
 I should consider the fundamental motivations behind things.
 For example, in this paper, the author pointed out: "Superpixel is inherently an over-segmentation method.
 As one of the main purposes of our superpixel method is to perform the detail-preserved downsampling/upsampling to assist the downstream network, it is more important to capture spatial coherence in the local region."
 Based on this motivation, the author first inspired an initialization strategy from traditional superpixel algorithms.
 Then they used a fixed regular grid to find out the local region information rather than compute all pixel-superpixel paris.
-Finally, using the advantages of a fully convolutional network, superpixel assigned as the highest probability of region pixels.
+Finally, using the advantages of a fully convolutional network, Superpixel assigned as the highest probability of region pixels.
 In the end, based on this design idea, it successfully solves inefficient when using deep neural networks to generate superpixels.
-* Second, the fully convolutional network used to generate superpixels can be more easily combined with many deep neural networks to improve the the overall performance in different computer vision tasks.
-For example, the author only tried to use superpixels in the dense prediction tasks, which let superpixels assist improve stereo matching performance.
+* Second, the fully convolutional network used to generate superpixels can be more easily combined with many deep neural networks to improve the overall performance in different computer vision tasks.
+For example, the author tried superpixels in the dense prediction tasks, improving stereo matching performance.
 Therefore, could this idea be applied to different computer vision tasks to improve related deep neural network performance?

 个人认为，本文有两个地方可以借鉴：